malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 * Used `StandardScaler` to scale numeric features.

 **3. Encoding**
-* Converted categorical features into numeric using One-hot Encoding.
+* Converted categorical features into numeric using One-Hot Encoding.

 ## Data Visualization
 **Class Balance**